argoproj/argo-cd/docs/user-guide/commands/argocd_proj_create.md

   -f, --file string               Filename or URL to Kubernetes manifests for the project -h, --help                      help for create
       --orphaned-resources        Enables orphaned resources monitoring
-      --orphaned-resources-warn   Specifies if applications should be a warning condition when orphaned resources detected --signature-keys strings    GnuPG public key IDs for commit signature verification -s, --src stringArray           Permitted source repository URL --upsert                    Allows to override a project with the same name even if supplied project spec is different from existing spec
+      --orphaned-resources-warn   Specifies if applications should have a warning condition when orphaned resources detected --signature-keys strings    GnuPG public key IDs for commit signature verification -s, --src stringArray           Permitted source repository URL --upsert                    Allows to override a project with the same name even if supplied project spec is different from existing spec